mattjlewis/diozero/docs/index.md

 }
 ```

-Repeating the previous example of controlling an LED when you press a button but with components connected via an [MCP23017](https://github.com/mattjlewis/diozero/blob/master/diozero-core/src/main/java/com/diozero/MCP23017.java) GPIO expansion board:
+Repeating the previous example of controlling an LED when you press a button but with all devices connected via an [MCP23017](https://github.com/mattjlewis/diozero/blob/master/diozero-core/src/main/java/com/diozero/MCP23017.java) GPIO expansion board:

 ```java
 try (MCP23017 mcp23017 = new MCP23017(intAPin, intBPin);